-Following our vision for a more equitable Washington we are proud to offer two avenues of assistance for low income small business owners; our clinics and our full representation services.
-To be eligible for free legal services through our clinics or full representation, all business owners must demonstrate the following:
+Following our vision for a more equitable Washington we are proud to offer two avenues of assistance for Washington based low income small business owners; our clinics and our direct representation services.
+To be eligible for free legal services through our clinics or direct representation, all business owners must demonstrate the following:

 - The business is registered in Washington state;

-- Is unable to pay for legal fees without significant impairment to operations;
+- Is unable to pay for legal fees without significant hardship to operations;

 - Owners’ family income is below 80% of the King County HUD guidelines; (all owners must qualify if more than one)

-The Small Business Legal Clinic is for low income Washington state business owners who have short questions for an attorney.
-Our clinics are staffed by volunteer attorneys and designed for questions that can be answered in the 60 minutes the clinic provides.
+The Small Business Legal Clinic is for low income Washington state business owners who are seeking legal advice.
+Our clinics are staffed by volunteer attorneys and designed for advice/questions that can be answered in the 60 minutes the clinic provides.
 In partnership with Ventures, volunteer lawyers give free legal advice to small business owners at our monthly Small Business Legal Clinics.

 Given the conditions around COVID-19 all clinics will be held remotely until further notice.
 Our clinics are held in the evenings with limited spots available.
 Please note times and dates are not flexible.

-Full representation is the option we recommend for legal work that requires in-depth assistance to complete.
+Direct representation is the option we recommend for legal work that requires in-depth assistance to complete.
 By applying low income small business owners get to work one-on-one with an attorney until the scope of work has been completed.
 Attorneys will answer questions and provide legal advice on business law needs.
-Please contact us at firstname.lastname@example.org if interested in learning more.
+Please contact us via our contact form if interested in learning more.